 Maintain a Healthy Weight

 If you have weight problems, you’re at a higher risk of osteoporosis.
 The best way to keep your bone density at its best is to keep your weight steady.
+Osteoporosis is a disease that can cause weakness to the bones, making them more fragile and more likely to break and weight loss can be a big factor in contributing to this disease.
+Suffering from osteoporosis may also lead to suffering from scoliosis (a curvature that forms in the spine), and in some cases, this could need surgery.
+That is why it is so important that you control your weight, as it could lead to a number of health-related problems.
 That means that even if you are currently overweight or obese, losing weight too rapidly (more than 2 pounds a week if you’re overweight), may cause you to lose bone density even if you’re exercising and eating right.

 This is a collaborative post.
 All views and text are mine.